jdrestre/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 models/rectangle.py|13.
 Rectangle instance to dictionary representation|Update the class Rectangle by adding the public method def to_dictionary(self): that returns the dictionary representation of a Rectangle models/square.py|14.
 Square instance to dictionary representation|Update the class Square by adding the public method def to_dictionary(self): that returns the dictionary representation of a Square models/base.py|15.
-Dictionary to JSON string|Update the class Base by adding the static method def to_json_string(list_dictionaries): that returns the JSON string representation of list_dictionaries
+Dictionary to JSON string|Update the class Base by adding the static method def to_json_string(list_dictionaries): that returns the JSON string representation of list_dictionaries models/base.py|16.
+JSON string to file|Update the class Base by adding the class method def save_to_file(cls, list_objs): that writes the JSON string representation of list_objs to a file

 ---